 2. Install Corner Shelves

-Floating shelves are a cool solution to add some dimension in the room.
+Floating shelves are a cool solution to add some dimension to the room.
 You can mount two floating shelves to fit in the corner above the sectional and fill them with frames and objects.

 If your room has limited wall space, placing bookcases behind your sectional is a great way to add a ton of storage as well as interest.